 Who or what inspires you?

-Louise Bourgeois, David Hockney, Henri Matisse, Emin on occasions, Grayson Perry, Robert Rauschenberg, Mona Hatoum, Bernini, Joe Tilson, Frank Stella, envelopes, Francis Bacon, Peggy Guggenheim, Bob and Roberta Smith, Cornelia Parker, Gabriele Beveridge, Andy Goldsworthy, the shape(s) of numbers, Pablo Picasso, Cy Twombly, arriving in Venice that time, Antony Gormley, Sheila Hicks, Richard Rogers, definitely trees, Hokusai, music, Claus Oldenburg, Paul Smith, Vincent Van Gogh, Sean Scully, Lucian Freud, Charles and Ray Eames, Art Dubai, Alexander Calder, The Tate Modern…and most other buildings that house art, Yayoi Kusama, Mark Rothko, construction sites, white paint, the smell of roses and peppermint, and most recently Phyllida Barlow.
+Louise Bourgeois, David Hockney, Henri Matisse, Emin on occasions, Grayson Perry, Robert Rauschenberg, Joan Miro, Mona Hatoum, Bernini, Joe Tilson, Frank Stella, envelopes, Francis Bacon, Peggy Guggenheim, Bob and Roberta Smith, Cornelia Parker, Gabriele Beveridge, Andy Goldsworthy, the shape(s) of numbers, Pablo Picasso, Cy Twombly, arriving in Venice that time, Antony Gormley, Sheila Hicks, Richard Rogers, definitely trees, Hokusai, music, Claus Oldenburg, Paul Smith, Vincent Van Gogh, Sean Scully, Lucian Freud, Charles and Ray Eames, Art Dubai, Alexander Calder, The Tate Modern…and most other buildings that house art, Yayoi Kusama, Mark Rothko, construction sites, white paint, the smell of roses and peppermint, and most recently Phyllida Barlow.

 Tell us something not a lot of people know about you.